stonerlab/Stoner-PythonCode/doc/UserGuide/datafile.rst

 In this example we have loaded data from ``my_data.txt`` which should be in the current directory

-The **Stoner.Data** class is actually a shorthand for importing the :py:class:`Stoner.Core.Data` class which in turn is a superset of the classes in the Stoner package.
+The **Stoner.Data** class is actually a shorthand for importing the :py:class:`Stoner.core.data.Data` class which in turn is a superset of many of the classes in the Stoner package.
 This includes code to automatically detect the format of many of the measurement files that we use in our research.

 The native file format for the Stoner package is known as the *TDI 1.5* format - a tab delimited text file